lakshitaa11/DigiSign/README.md

-# SignatureApp
+# DigiSign - Signature App

 ## Overview
-The Digital Signature App is a simple web application that allows users to create a digital signature and download it as an image file.
+DigiSign is a simple web application that allows users to create a digital signature and download it as an image file.
 The app is built using HTML, CSS, and JavaScript.

 ## Features
 - Draw a digital signature on a canvas.